 Those in between

 Many financial services and insurance players had some direct or digital capabilities before the pandemic, allowing them to shift into direct channels when physical channels eroded.
-Among these are companies with established call centres but basic digital capabilities.
+Among these are companies with established call centers but basic digital capabilities.
 These companies felt both positive and negative impacts: positive in getting more business at the expense of other companies with only physical channels, and negative in the sense of increased call/work volume driven by lack of comprehensive self-served and digital capabilities.

 Five key areas to accelerate digital channels in financial services and insurance

 Based on our experience and the work we do with the leading financial services and insurance providers, we were able to identify five digital capabilities that matter in helping to accelerate digital channels.

 1. Acquiring customers through digital channels

 One of the main challenges that businesses face across any channel is how to capture new business.
 Digital channels offer superb opportunities to acquire customers.
 Those financial services and insurance companies that embrace digital marketing overperform their brick-and-mortar competitors greatly in terms of growth and acquisition cost.

 Paid digital marketing capabilities, such as digital display ads and Google Ads, are leveraged more frequently now that they are easier to implement.
 However, the return on investment is lower than digital organic capabilities.
 Getting digital organic capabilities right, such as search engine optimization (SEO), can be a real competitive advantage.
 Only a few players in the Canadian digital financial services and insurance market overperform on these capabilities.

 The best digital players balance both paid and organic capabilities.
 With paid capabilities, companies can gain speed and match competitors.
 With organic capabilities, they can drive sustainable long-term growth that is not truly relying on marketing spending.